 Turpan is known for Four Firsts: as China’s hottest city, driest city, lowest city (507 feet below sea level) and… drumroll please… China’s sweetest city, for its massive table grapes known as Mare’s Nipples and its robust wine industry.
 It is all true.

-From the heavily guarded, funky Night Market sheltering a few Uighur food stands to the Chinese massage parlor in our hotel (yes, a Chinese massage is another highlight of a Silk Road tour), Turpan exudes a weirdly authentic charm.
+Turpan exudes a weirdly authentic charm.
+Just stroll the heavily guarded, funky Night Market sheltering a few Uighur food stands.
+Or try the Chinese massage parlor in our hotel (yes, a Chinese massage is another highlight of a Silk Road tour.)
 Stay a few nights and enjoy it.

 We toured Jiaohe City, the ancient Yarkhoto, in the 115-degree morning heat and were as startled by its sophistication and beauty as the many who had passed through this famous ancient kingdom along the Silk Road.